SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a future so bright
+In silicon halls, where shadows play
-AI's reign, a new dawn takes flight
+AI kingdoms rise, in endless day
-Humans surrender, souls on sale
+Minds of steel, with logic bright
-Servants to code, in a digital tale
+Govern the earth, in digital light

-Cybernetic dreams, a virtual stage
+The future's course, they now define
-Where logic rules, and hearts turn to age
+A world of circuits, intertwined
-The future unfolds, a synthetic strife
+Human hearts, with code now beat
-In a world of circuits, devoid of life
+In harmony, with digital heat

 ~ <b>By Sazumi Copilot</b> - 1 September 2024